hanabi/hanabi.github.io/docs/level-23.md

 - For example, if an *Unnecessary Unknown Trash Discharge* was done, the next player should blind-play their *Third Finesse Position* (from the clue), and the clue receiver should *Chop Move* (from the unnecessariness).
 - Importantly, note that *Unnecessary Chop Moves* are tricky in that they have **information asymmetry**: the player who blind-plays will **not** know that the card is chop moved, while everyone else will.
 All players will have to keep this in mind until the *Chop Move* has been demonstrated.

-### Unnecessary Moves with Unknown Trash (On-Chop)
+### Unnecessary Moves with Unknown Trash (On-Chop) + Touched Other Cards --> Chop Move

 - If **unknown trash** is used as a clue target that is on-chop, but the clue **also** touched other trash cards in the hand that were not on chop, then the "extra" thing is a *Chop Move*, similar to the previous section.

+### Unnecessary Moves with Unknown Trash (On-Chop) --> Trash Push

-- If **unknown trash** is used as a clue target that is on-chop, and the clue only touched one card (or all the cards touched were also on chop), then the "extra" thing is a blind-play.
-This blind-play can be an *Ignition* or it can be a *Trash Push*, depending on the situation.
+- If **unknown trash** is used as a clue target that is on-chop, and the clue only touched one card (or all the cards touched were also on chop), then the "extra" thing is a *Trash Push*.
 - For example, this would be an *Unnecessary Trash Finesse* in a 3-player game:
   - All of the 2's are played on the stacks except for the red 2.
   - Bob has a red 2 on his *Finesse Position* and no other red cards in his hand.
-Thus, Alice could give a red clue to Bob in order to "get" the red 2.
+Thus, Alice can give a red clue to Bob in order to "get" the red 2.
   - Cathy's hand is completely unclued.
   - Alice clues number 2 to Cathy, touching a blue 2 on slot 5.
 (Blue 2 is already played and is therefore trash.)
   - Bob knows that from Cathy's perspective, Alice's clue looks like a *Play Clue* on the final remaining 2 - the red 2.
 Cathy will go on to misplay the blue 2 as the red 2.